-You Decide About Handling Frustration Book & Workbook with CD
+You Decide About Handling Frustration Book & Workbook

 - Follow Ryan as he learns how to appropriately deal with frustrating situations

 - Teach children 12 techniques to cope with frustration

 - Ages: 7-10

 Ryan has a problem with math.
 His father helps him, and when he needs further help from a tutor he has to miss soccer practice.
 He is not only frustrated by his work, he is also frustrated with the hard choices he has to make.
 As Ryan faces twelve different decisions, he must make one of three choices, and each choice will lead to a different outcome.
 Ryan's good choices result in positive feedback from others and a better understanding of his problems, but his poor choices only cause more problems.
 48-pages, spiral-bound.